 A large and healthy national economy supporting its defense champions makes for a safer investing case, with export contracts as a welcome bonus.

 While the industry as a whole can be attractive, individual companies are a different matter.
 Competitive position is very important here.
-A good defense company should have several successful designs which have been adopted by multiple countries.
+A good defense company should have several successful designs that have been adopted by multiple countries.

 It should also be recognized as an innovator, and its new designs to be both cost-efficient and reliable.
 For example, recent issues with the development of (too?) complex and expensive weapons like the F-35 fighter jet or the Puma tank should be red flags, in my opinion.